Iotapa (spouse of Sampsiceramus II)

-Iotapa (born around 20 BC-unknown date of death) was a princess of Commagene, daughter of King Mithridates III of Commagene, Queen consort of Syrian King Sampsiceramus II of Emesa.
+Iotapa (born around 20 BC-unknown date of death) was a princess of Commagene, daughter of King Mithridates III of Commagene.
+She became the Queen consort of Syrian King Sampsiceramus II of Emesa.

 Biography

 Iotapa was a princess from the Kingdom of Commagene, who lived in the second half of the 1st century BC and the first half of the 1st century.
 She was one of the daughters of King Mithridates III of Commagene and Queen Iotapa of Commagene.
 Iotapa was of Armenian, Greek and Median descent.
 She was most probably born, raised and educated in Samosata, the capital of the Kingdom of Commagene.

-Iotapa married the King Sampsiceramus II from the Royal family of Emesa, Syria, who ruled from 14 to 42.
+Iotapa married King Sampsiceramus II from the Royal family of Emesa, Syria.
+The marriage probably occurred between 5 BCE and 5 CE.
 Through her marriage to Sampsiceramus II, she became Queen of Emesa.

-Iotapa with Sampsiceramus II had four children; two daughters: Iotapa, Mamaea and two sons: Gaius Julius Azizus, Gaius Julius Sohaemus.
+With Sampsiceramus II, Iotapa had four children: two daughters, Iotapa and Mamaea; and two sons, Gaius Julius Azizus and Gaius Julius Sohaemus.
+Her daughter Iotapa would marry Aristobulus, while her sons would become kings of Emesa.

 From a surviving inscription dated from the reign of her husband, Sampsiceramus II along with Iotapa are known as a happy couple.